passwordmaker/chrome-passwordmaker/README.markdown

 This extension fixes this.
 It's a real port with all the bells and whistles you expect.

+# Status of this project

+Currently there is no active development on this plugin.
+It has a few little issues (see the issue tracker), but it works pretty well for me.
+If you want to take over this project, send me some pull requests for features.
+If I think your code is good enough to takeover the project, I will give you full access to this repo.

 # Installation

 You can install this plugin from the <a href="https://chrome.google.com/extensions/detail/ocjkdaaapapjpmipmhiadedofjiokogj">chrome extensions library</a>.